QuantumSoulAI/.github/README.md

 ## 🌟 Cosmic Tagline 🌠

-> *QuantumSoulAI — Where intelligence meets soul, every project glows, and every user is illuminated.*
+> *QuantumSoulAI — Where intelligence meets soul, every project glows, and every user is illuminated.

+✦✧✦✧✦ ✧✦✧✦✧✦ ✧✦✧✦
+---